 Segment: Neutral, 18-35

-Comparison Set: 23 similar articles, including: reverse psychology election psas, celebrity health food promotions, and shopping data apps.
+Comparison Set: 21 similar articles, including: reverse psychology election psas, celebrity health food promotions, and giant-honoring door stops.

 Sly Political Recruiting